metaplex-foundation/spell-backend/README.md

 ```

 # Run all tests

+## In parallel
 Before running tests, it may be necessary to configure the test runtime limits due to potential high CPU and RAM usage when running tests in a Docker environment.
 This ensures that tests don't fail due to exceeding time limits.

 Test time limits are specified in milliseconds.
-For example, 300000 milliseconds equals 5 minutes.
+For example, `300000 milliseconds equals 5 minutes`.

 To configure the test timeouts, run the following commands:
 ```shell